ManuGithubSteam/Lenovo_Ideapad_310_Linux/README.md

 Also Plasma 5 from KDE offers some cool feature to make the workflow more powerfull and easy at the same time.
 Another cool feature is KDE Connect for your Android phone.

+However i will not use snap!
+This is not needed and advised for normal user, as it tends to bloat the system for no reason.

 -> http://www.kubuntu.org/

 # Install